JozefJarosciak/wenxen.com/README.md

 Tired of logging every XEN mint by hand? 🥱 Just add your Ethereum address and a free Etherscan API key, and WenXen automatically discovers all your mints (past & future).
 No more spreadsheets, no more forgotten entries.

 Everything runs **100% in your browser**, with no centralized servers, meaning your data always stays with you.
-You can run it directly from [WenXen.com](https://wenxen.com), or download the code and use it locally for maximum transparency and security.
+You can run it directly from here, or download the code and use it locally for maximum transparency and security.

 ---